kycaid/android-sdk/README.md

     /** The color of the text cursor in text input fields. */
     @ColorInt val cursorColor: Int = COLOR_UNSPECIFIED,

+    /** The color of the label above text fields, dropdowns, check boxes, radio buttons and other input fields */
+    @ColorInt val labelColor: Int = COLOR_UNSPECIFIED,

     /** The background color of disabled text input fields. */
     @ColorInt val disabledBackgroundColor: Int = COLOR_UNSPECIFIED,